 Evaluation of the work term will result in the assignment of one of the following final grades:

 Pass with Distinction: indicates outstanding performance in both the work report and work performance.

 Pass: Indicates that PERFORMANCE MEETS EXPECTATIONS in both the work report and work performance.

 Fail: Indicates FAILING PERFORMANCE in the work report and/or the work performance.
 If a failing grade is assigned, the student’s Masters program will be terminated.

-Students from either Option 1 - Thesis Route or Option 2 - Course/Project Route with Work Term may request to transfer between both options once during their studies.
-The transfer requires an approval from the Head of Department.
+Students from either Option 1 - Thesis Route or Option 2 - Course/Project Route with Work Term may request to transfer between both options once during their studies, after at least two semesters in the program.

 All candidates are expected to take an active part in seminars and other aspects of the academic life of the Department of Computer Science.